Diocese of Chichester

 East - The Revd Tim Bell

-The Diocesan Director of Ordinands has oversight of the selection and training of candidates for ordained ministry:
+The Deputy Diocesan Director of Ordinands has oversight of the selection and training of candidates for ordained ministry:

 The Revd Robert Norbury